rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 `magic` returns a list of elements of type `b`.
 But it has to work for all types `b` that users of `magic` will ever pass in, without exceptions.

 Hence `magic` can't just conjure up a value of type `b` out of thin air.
 Say, if we had specialized `b` to be `Int`, then we would have known everything about it, namely its constructors, and thus we could have simply returned `0` (or any other integer).

-However, by parameterizing for all types `b` we have made a strong statement: it has to work **for all** types `b`, and therefore we are not allowed to make assumptions about the capabilities of `b`.
+However, by parameterizing for all types `b` we have made a strong statement: it has to work **for all** types `b`, and therefore we are not allowed to make assumptions about the capabilities offered by a concrete type that will replace `b`.

 The only way to produce a value of type `b` is by applying the function `a -> b` that we have received as an argument.
 And to apply the function `a -> b`, we first need a value of type `a`, which again has to work for all types `a`, and thus we cannot produce values of type `a`.

 Fortunately, we have a list of elements of type `a` and we know everything that is to be known about lists, namely how to traverse it through recursion.
 Therefore we can traverse the list of elements of type `a`, feeding each element into `a -> b`, and collecting the resulting `b`s into a list, which we then return.

 The central part is:

 > Parametric polymorphism imposes strong constraints on the implementation.

-When we implemented `map`, we stated that it will work for all types `a` and `b`, and we did not impose any constraint on `a` or `b`, e.g. via typeclasses, therefore nothing can be assumed about `a` and `b`.
-Put differently, when implementing `map` we did not know what concrete types will replace `a` and `b`, that's up to users of `map`.
-They will decide this **later** when using our `map` function.
+When we implemented `map`, we stated that it will work for all types `a` and `b`, and we did not impose any requirement on `a` or `b`, e.g. via typeclasses, therefore nothing can be assumed about `a` or `b`.
+Put differently, when implementing `map` we did not know what concrete types will replace `a` and `b`, that decision is up to users of `map`.
+They will decide this **later**, when finally using our `map` function.

 > This is all assuming that bottoms do not exist in Haskell, e.g. `map _ _ = undefined` is not permitted.
 >